MARAD

 The Student Incentive Payment (SIP) Program

-The Student Incentive Payments Program (SIP) is a federally funded initiative through the Maritime Administration (MARAD).
-The Program provides financial support to cadets enrolled in the Strategic Sealift Midshipmen Program (SSMP) at one of six State Maritime Academies (SMAs) who...
+The Student Incentive Payment (SIP) Program is a federally funded initiative administered by the Maritime Administration (MARAD).
+The program provides financial assistance to cadets enrolled in the Strategic Sealift Midshipman Program (SSMP) at one of the six state maritime academies (SMAs).
+SIP...

 Maritime Academies